Make Yourself Sick: Composition and lyrics

 Musically, the sound of Make Yourself Sick has been described as emo and pop-punk, with screamo vocals and the occasional lyric touching on hardcore punk.
 It has been compared to the works of Glasseater, Ransom, and Taking Back Sunday.
 Up to this point, the band had been known for violent imagery in their lyrics, which they wanted to move away from.
 Davis said the album deals with "all kinds of abuse.
 Be it self-abuse, drug abuse, alcoholism.
 There is killing people.
 And violence".
 He said the interest in death and murder was a "completely healthy obsession.
 What better medium to get out the worst of us then in our lyrics".
-Discussing the title, Lovat-Fraser said they "drink an awful lot, we have problems".
+Discussing the title, Lovat-Fraser said they "drink an awful lot, we have problems"; Davis explained that during one occasion that they were getting high and drinking a lot: "it was to the point where no one wanted to party anymore, and I started freaking out on someone telling them to stop being such a pussy, and to 'make themself sick.
+Arseneau's girlfriend remarked that it could work as an album title, which had been tentatively named Five Babies in Every State.
 Davis typically wrote the music alone and then show it to the other members, who would add their own ideas to it.
 Lovat-Fraser would then take this and come up with lyrics to it.

 The opening track, "I Got Punched in the Nose for Sticking My Face in Other People's Business", is done in the style of the Get Up Kids.
 It is sung from the perspective of a victim talking to a criminal.
 Discussing the alliteration in "(Just Once) Let's Do Something Different", Lovat-Fraser attributed it to his love of Morrissey and the Smiths.
 Halfway into the slow-tempo "Hold on Tightly.
 Let Go Lightly.", a long pause is heard before it continues with a woodwind instrument till its end.
 The closing track, "Yeah, No...I Know...", evokes the darker sound of Broken Bones and Bloody Kisses.
 It is slow-paced with distorted dual vocals, concluding with off-key guitar playing.